 I spent last weekend north of Dallas, Tx with my friend Veronica at her brand new home.
 She told me in advance that she was going to do her best to keep with my real food eating and only buy/cook with whole foods and ingredients.
 What a great friend!!
-Believe me, we ate like kings that weekend, so I thought I’d have her type up a little blurb along with some of the recipes we ate.
+Believe me, we ate like royalty that weekend, so I thought I’d have her type up a little blurb along with some of the recipes we ate.
 Well…she went above and beyond, and detailed out EVERYTHING, so you guys can try what we gorged on all weekend!

-First, I’ll share the chicken enchiladas recipe she made on Friday night.
+First, I’ll share the authentic chicken enchiladas recipe she made on Friday night.
 It’s a pretty involved, yet easy to follow recipe that gives these enchiladas a very authentic taste–like you are eating at a real Mexican restaurant.
 Not only is the taste amazing, but all of the ingredients used are fresh, whole ingredients.
 You even make your own enchilada sauce!

 She got the original recipe from Annie’s Eats